Intellectual Property Policy

 - A statement under penalty of perjury that you have a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and

 Knowingly submitting a false or misleading counter-notification to a claim of infringement is illegal and you could be held liable and have to pay damages as a result.
-TMDP reserves the right to seek damages from any party that submits a counter-notification of claimed infringement or counter notification in violation of the law.
+We reserve the right to seek damages from any party that submits a counter-notification of claimed infringement or counter notification in violation of the law.

 Third-Party Trademark Infringement Reports

-TMDP’s policy is to remove material from our platform when they are reported as infringing a third-party trademark.
-We also reserve the right to terminate a partner or members account at any time, including when they post content in violation of the trademark rights of others.
+Our policy is to remove material from our platform when it is reported as infringing a third-party trademark.
+We also reserve the right to terminate a content creator or members account at any time, including when they post content in violation of the trademark rights of others.